 If you opt for a DIY fly door screen, then installation can be a little more complex because you may need additional tools such as a saw or nails.
 However, if you’re a keen DIY’er, then you may relish this challenge.
 If you don’t want to install it yourself, you always have the option of hiring a professional who will also be able to finish it to a higher standard and show you how to use and look after your fly door screen.

-For those who place high importance on the look of their caravan, you need to consider how your desired caravan fly door screen will look.
+For those who place high importance on the look of their caravan, you need to consider how your desired caravan fly door screen will look leading on to your steps.
 If you’re concerned, then you should stick to Fly curtains, stick-on and hook and loop meshes.

 DIY screens often have white uPVC frame which generally looks fine, but if you’re looking for something with a bit more uniqueness, then you have the option of different colours.
 This again comes down to the price you’re willing to pay because better-looking fly screens will command a higher selling price and will often come with additional features such as insect protection, solar shading, privacy screening and blackout.